 2. Correct the Behavior While Accepting the Emotion.

 3. Work With Your Child and Set Clear Boundaries.

 Parents often try to lay down the law, then feel guilty and become permissive.
 This back-and-forth creates confusion about expectations.
 Here is the key — you don’t need to be controlling or permissive; instead, move away from that and work with your child.
-Set clear boundaries; It is never okay to hit; it is never okay to hurt.
+Set clear boundaries.
+It is never okay to hit; it is never okay to hurt.
 Always follow through on your boundaries by helping your child stop and remove them from the situation.
-Then focus on the root cause of their behavior and help them figure out a better way.
-This is teaching your child life-long relationship skills.
-Read more about how to discipline without shame here.
+Then, focus on the root cause of their behavior and help them figure out a better way.
+This is teaching your child life-long social skills.
+Read more about how to discipline without shame and punishment here.